Jonathan Copete

-Jonathan Copete Valencia (born 23 January 1988) is a Colombian footballer who plays for Brazilian club Bahia, on loan from Avaí.
+Jonathan Copete Valencia (born 23 January 1988) is a Colombian footballer who plays for CRB.
 Mainly a left winger, he can also play as a forward.

 Club career

 Early career

 Born in Cali, Valle del Cauca, Copete started his professional career in 2005 in Venezuela, playing for Trujillanos.
 In 2007, he joined Atlético Trujillo in the second tier, scoring 16 goals in the club's promotion campaign.

 After one year back at Trujillanos, Copete joined another Venezuelan team, Zamora, where he won the 2011 Clausura, but lost to Deportivo Táchira the season's final.
 The Colombian forward was also the top goalscorer of the 2011 Clausura.

 Santa Fe

 In 2011, Copete joined Independiente Santa Fe, his first team in his home country of Colombia.
 There, he was a key player in his team's victory at the 2012 Apertura, scoring seven goals, including the championship goal in the second leg of the final against Deportivo Pasto.